FIRST-4030/DECODE_Ingraham/README.md

 This repository contains the public FTC SDK for the DECODE (2025-2026) competition season.

+Ingraham Robotics.
+Home of FTC 7462 (Not to Scale) and FTC 8628 (Chickenados)

 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.